programminghistorian/ph-submissions/en/drafts/originals/interactive-visualization-with-plotly.md

 [Figure 9](https://raw.githubusercontent.com/programminghistorian/ph-submissions/gh-pages/assets/interactive-visualization-with-plotly/fig9.html)

 The above examples demonstrate that it is very easy to create graphs using Plotly Express and relatively simple to add interactivity such as animation frames and dropdown bars.
 Having thus provided an overview of Plotly Express, we will now look at creating graphs with Plotly Graph Objects.
-Specifically, we will focus on: what 'graph objects' are, how they work, and when (and why) you might want to create graphs using `plotly.go` instead of `plotly.px`.
+Specifically, we will focus on what 'Graph Objects' are, how they work, and when (and why) you might want to create graphs using `plotly.go` instead of `plotly.px`.

 ## Building Graphs with Plotly Graph Objects